ErlantzCalvo/notion-rustport/README.md

 # notion-rustport
 Create daily reports automatically from your Notion task page.
 Project aimed to reduce the workload when making the daily work report.

 This project achieves the same goal as [DailyReportCreator](https://github.com/ErlantzCalvo/DailyReportCreator), but this one is made using Rust and the Rust Notion API client [made by jakeswenson](https://github.com/jakeswenson/notion).

-Disclaimer: If you are a rustacean, feel free to insult me for the poor quality of the code.
+<i>Disclaimer:</i> If you are a rustacean, feel free to insult me for the poor quality of the code.
 # Example
 Having the following Notion Scrum-like ToDo page
 ![Notion To do page](https://github.com/ErlantzCalvo/DailyReportCreator/blob/main/media/notion_example.png?raw=true)